Stefan Liebich: Berlin House of Representatives

 In 1995, 1999 and 2001 Stefan Liebich was voted into the Berlin House of Representatives for the Marzahn constituency.
 At the 2006 election he did not manage to win the direct mandate for Prenzlauer Berg and was subsequently elected via the PDS list.

 From 2002 to 2006 he was the Chairman of the PDS parliamentary group.

 Bundestag

 Liebich ran for office for the PDS in 2002 in Berlin-Mitte and in 2005 for The Left in Berlin-Pankow.
 Both times he lost to the candidates of the SPD.
 In 2009 Liebich managed to win the direct mandate in Pankow for the first time, beating the incumbent Wolfgang Thierse.
 At the 2013 and 2017 elections he also won the direct mandate.

-He is the chairman of the parliamentary group of The Left in the Foreign Affairs committee of the Bundestag, currently he is the groups spokesperson for foreign policy.
+He was the chairman of the parliamentary group of The Left in the Foreign Affairs committee of the Bundestag and the groups spokesperson for foreign policy.

 In February 2020, Liebich said that he will not seek re-election to the Bundestag in the 2021 German federal election., and subsequently left office on 26 October 2021.

+Since 2023 he is the director of the Rosa Luxemburg Stiftung New York Office.